-The antiwar march at the NATO summit on May 20 in Chicago was jointly led by members of Afghans for Peace and Iraq Veterans Against the War (IVAW).
+The antiwar march at the NATO summit on May 20, 2012, in Chicago was jointly led by members of Afghans for Peace and Iraq Veterans Against the War (IVAW).
 “We’re here to protest NATO and call on all NATO representatives to end this inhumane, illegal, barbaric war against our home country and our people,” says Suraia Sahar, a member of Afghans for Peace, who marched alongside Afghan war veteran Graham Clumpner during the anti-NATO protest in Chicago.
 “I feel honored standing next to this veteran, Graham, because they’re now, I believe, in my opinion, doing the right thing in speaking out against the occupation and war alongside us today.”
 Clumpner says, “I reject any affiliation with this war.”
-Click here to see the other parts of our 2012 Memorial Day Special: 1, 2, 3, 5. [includes rush transcript]
+Click here to see the other parts of the 2013 Memorial Day Special: 1, 2, 3, 5.

 AMY GOODMAN: Toshi Reagon, singing Woody Guthrie’s “This Train Is Bound for Glory,” recorded live in Chicago at a concert marking Woody Guthrie’s upcoming centennial.
 This is Democracy Now!, democracynow.org, The War and Peace Report.
 I’m Amy Goodman.

 Today, we bring you a Memorial Day special, “Honor the Dead, Heal the Wounded, Stop the Wars.”
 That was the cry of Iraq Veterans Against the War as they hurled their war medals towards the gates of the NATO summit.

 Shortly before members of IVAW and women from Afghans for Peace led a protest march at the NATO summit in Chicago, I had a chance to conduct a joint interview with a member of each group.